priyankapothala/LidarFilters/README.md

 # LIDAR Sensor

-The LIDAR Sensor genererates scans at a certain rate and each scan is an array of length N of float values representing distance measurements.
+The LIDAR Sensor generates scans at a certain rate and each scan is an array of length N of float values representing distance measurements.
 N is typically in the range of ~[200, 1000] measurements.
 Measured distances are typically in the range of [0.03,50] meteres.
 Each time a scan is received, it will be passed on to the filters.

 ## RangeFilter